 Welcome to Kuala Lumpur International Airport.
-KLIA terminal is located 45 kilometres (28 miles) south of downtown Kuala Lumpur.
-Our KLIA guide will help you decide whether you’re flying to/from this terminal, how to navigate the terminal and what there is to do there.
+KLIA Terminal 1 is located 45 kilometres (28 miles) south of downtown Kuala Lumpur.
+Our KLIA Terminal 1 guide will help you decide whether you’re flying to/from this terminal, how to navigate the terminal and what there is to do there.

 Completed in 1998, the airport replaced the ageing Subang Airport, which had acted as the main gateway to Kuala Lumpur from 1965.
-Today, the airport handles 60 million passengers per year, 25 million of which are handled by the KLIA terminal.
+Today, the airport handles 60 million passengers per year, 25 million of which are handled by this terminal.